 Transport in Bali

-Public transport in Bali is almost non-existent.
-In order to get around you will need a private vehicle whether it is a scooter or a car.
+In order to get around, you’ll need a scooter or a car – public transport in Bali is almost non-existent.
 There are plenty of scooter and bike taxis operating which you can find on the street, or via apps such as GoJek.
 Note that in some areas GoJek is not available owing to the direct interference of the local drivers who jealously guard their monopoly.

 Taxi Ride (Canggu to Ubud) – $13